Master of Arts in Sustainable Development

 Regenerative Design (2 credits)

-Year 1, term 3 – two-week residency Oaxaca and online (7 credits)
+Year 1, term 3 – Two-week residency in Oaxaca, Mexico, and online (6 credits)

 Development and Resistance in Latin America (2 credits)